VinnyChase28/content-manager/README.md

 - Movies: TMDB (The movie database REST API)
 - Shows: TMDB (The movie database REST API)
 - Games: IGDB API (Twitch's game REST API)
   - They do not support CORS headers from the client side, will need to fetch with NEXT.JS built in API to get around this.
-- Books TBD
+- Books: Google Books API

 ## Front End